Anirudh-1805/Hybrid-QNN-LSTM-Time-Series-Forecast-for-Stock-Market-Prediction/README.md

 - **Classical LSTM:** A standard LSTM layer to capture temporal dependencies in the stock price data.
 - **Quantum Layer:** A variational quantum circuit implemented using PennyLane, acting as a non-linear transformation layer.
-- **Classical Dense Layer:** A fully connected layer to produce the final stock price prediction.

 ## Requirements